Think about your most recent purchase. Why did you purchase that specific brand? Was it an impulse buy, or something you genuinely needed?

-If you’re product is something you believe to be gift worthy, display it that way.
+If your product is something you believe to be gift-worthy, display it that way.
 This limoncello was created to be a gift, and appropriately packaged.
 The white paper protects the glass bottle inside the tall cylinder.
 When you open the cylinder, you’re able to tear the paper away from the bottle, which is reminiscent of opening regular wrapped gifts.

 Don’t feel obligated to make your illustrations or graphics completely realistic.
 If you can stylize your imagery and use it as a textural element, go for it.
 This package uses a simple illustration of a head and hair.
 The hair moves throughout the box, creating a pattern in the background.
 At first glance, you don’t know what the pattern is making, but as you explore the package, you realize it’s been hair all along.